lordeadroid/login/README.md

 # Login Page

-A simple login page made using React with Mantine.
+A simple login page made with React, Typescript and Mantine.